 Tzatziki Salad (from the Turkish word cacık), is a salad served with grilled meats or as a dip.
 Tzatziki is made of salted natural yogurt mixed with cucumbers, garlic, salt, olive oil, sometimes with vinegar or lemon juice, and some herbs like dill, mint, parsley, thyme etc. It is generally served as a cold meze.

-One of the nicest Tzatziki Salads we enjoyed was at a little restaurant in the Turkish port of Kuşadası.
+One of the nicest Tzatziki Salad we enjoyed was at a little restaurant in the Turkish port of Kuşadası.
 Kusadasi is a beach resort town on Turkey’s western Aegean coast.
 A jumping-off point for visiting the classical ruins at nearby Ephesus (or Efes).
 The restaurant was just offshore on Pigeon Island which is a walled Byzantine castle that once guarded the town, connected to the mainland via causeway.

 A salad bowl with tzatziki Salad will definitely become one of your favorites – especially if you like to eat fresh, healthy foods!

 - 1 tbsp of White Wine vinegar

 - 1 Tsp Cumin Seeds

 Slice your Cucumber and place in the center of a clean team towel and squeeze all the juice out.
 This will stop the Tzatziki going watery when in the fridge

 Add all your ingredients into a bowl and mix well